GoberInfinity/ExamplePython/README.md

 ### Table of Contents

+Note: The .md files have latex code in them, if you use vs code try to install [Markdown Preview Enhanced plugin](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) to see the information correctly

 1. Data Structures
-   1. Double Linked List
-   1. Graph
+   - Graph
-   1. Single Linked List
+   - Single Linked List
 1. Design Patterns
    - Behavioral
      - Command